elixir-capsule/capsule/README.md

 # capsule

-Upload and store files in Elixir apps.
+Upload and store files in Elixir apps with minimal (currently zero) dependencies.

-~Totally naked, no tests.~ Now with some tests!

-NSFP

 ## take the purple pill